RendiRDoran/RendiRDoran/README.md

 - 👋 Hi, I’m @RendiRDoran
 - 👀 I’m interested in reading, hiking, writing, and learning new things.
-- 🌱 I’m currently learning Javascript and React.
+- 🌱 I’m currently a Junior Front End Developer.
 - 💞️ I’m looking to collaborate on anything that will give me new skills and expand my knowledge base.

 <!---